 —Kind of, the man said, smiling.

-—Kaká Kamissoko, he added, stretching his hand again to meet mine.
+—Kaká Kamissoko, he added, stretching his hand again.

 —Two names, like Jesus Christ, Samira said and laughed, the kind of laughing she did when it was just the two of us.

-I joined her, even though I wasn’t sure what we were laughing about.
-Kaká Kamissoko joined us too and we laughed for a good minute.
-The sound of my own laughter caught me by surprise, the echoes hitting the walls and then returning to me.
+I joined her.
+I wasn’t sure what we were laughing about.
+Kaká Kamissoko joined us.
+We laughed for a good minute.
+The sound of my own laughter caught me by surprise.
+The echoes hit the walls and then returned to me.
 It was a strange thing, hearing the sound of my laughter.
 I stopped laughing but the two kept on.

 Ras hated it, Samira’s laughter.
 He said she had the kind of laughter that could kill someone.